openvinotoolkit/operator/docs/modelserver.md

 Here you can see a fully functional example of the the ModelServer definition: [intel_v1alpha1_ovms.yaml](../config/samples/intel_v1alpha1_ovms.yaml)

-A complete list of all the parameters is documneted on [modelserver_params.md](./modelserver_params.md)
+A complete list of all the parameters is documented on [modelserver_params.md](./modelserver_params.md)

 On OpenShift, it is possible also to configure the model server in a graphical user interface on the web console.